 Miksang is a Tibetan word that translates as ‘Good Eye’.

-This contemplative approach to photography is based on the Shambhala and Dharma Art teachings of meditation master, artist, scholar and ruler Chögyam Trungpa Rinpoche, specifically his teachings on the nature of perception and creative dimension of spirituality.
+This contemplative approach to photography is based on the Shambhala and Dharma Art teachings of meditation master, artist, scholar and ruler Chögyam Trungpa Rinpoche, specifically his teachings on the nature of perception and the creative dimension of spirituality.
 The Dharma Art approach is that genuine art has the power to awaken and liberate.

-When we synchronize our eye, mind and heart we abandon all concepts and predispositions and become completely present in the here and now.
+When we synchronize our eye, mind and heart we abandon all concepts, ideas and prejudices and become completely present in the here and now.

-One moment at time.
+One moment at time – free & joyful!